Selma Fraiberg: Infant blindness studies

-Selma Fraiberg's research revolved around discovering the effects of visual deprivation in infants.
+Fraiberg's research revolved around discovering the effects of visual deprivation in infants.
 Particularly, she wanted to look at the effects blindness had on ego development and organization of experience in infants.
 One infant that was studied by Fraiberg contributed to two new findings.
 The infant, Toni, was considered normal blind, as defined by Fraiberg.
 Prior to these findings it had been believed that an infant smiling response would only result from visual stimulus of a human.
 However, this was overturned when Toni would smile after hearing her mother's voice.
-A second new finding was related to stranger anxiety.
-Stranger anxiety had been thought to only be an effect of a visual distinction between a known face and an unknown face.
+A second new finding was related to stranger anxiety, which had been thought to only be an effect of a visual distinction between a known face and an unknown face.
 This was also questioned when Toni would not smile in response to hearing a voice of anyone except her mother around the age of eight months old.

 Fraiberg also distinguished the importance of a blind infant's mouth as a replacement to their deficiency in visual stimulus.
 She noted that blind infants use their mouth as a way to perceive the world much longer than non-blind infants.
 Tactile perception is important to developing the difference between the inner and outer self.
 Since blind infants lack visual perceptions, they rely on their mouth for perceiving the world well into their second year of life.
 This results in failure of differentiating between the self and non-self in blind infants at a normal age.